NirmalMadhusoodanan/SampleTemplate-AMlab/Lasercuttingexperimentupdated/procedure.md

 15. After measuring, the value of roughness will be displayed in the device.
 Click NEXT button.<br>
 <img src="images/srlp-14.png"><br>

 16. Note the new laser power value and click NEXT button.
-Notice thickness of laser beam corresponding to power.
+Notice thickness of laser beam corresponding to power.<br>
 <img src="images/srlp-15.png"><br>

 17. Repeat the previous steps in further trials to get values of surface roughness for different values of laser power.
 Notice the relation.<br>